aws-ia/ecs-blueprints/README.md

 * Intermediate level of Terraform knowledge, that is, you have used Terraform to create and manage AWS resources before.
 If you are not familiar with Terraform, new to infra-as-code, or familiar with AWS CloudFormation, then we would recommend trying AWS CDK based ECS Solution Blueprints.

 ## Prerequisites for your laptop
 * Mac (strongly recommended) - Most of the AWS folks testing and developing these modules are using Mac.
-We have tested using Cloud9 Linux machines as well.
+We have tested using AWS Cloud9 Linux machines as well.
 We have not *tested* at all with Windows laptops.
-* Terraform (latest)
+* Terraform (we have tested with v1.2.5 on darwin_amd64)
-* Git
+* Git (tested version 2.27.0)
-* AWS account access setup on laptop - Most of the AWS folks use their test accounts and have "Administrator" access.
-We are working on documenting the least privilege user roles that are needed but for now Administrator on Test accounts is recommended.
+* AWS account access setup on laptop - We are working on documenting the least privilege user roles that are needed but for now Administrator access on Test (strictly non-production) accounts is recommended.

 # Getting Started